stagex-mirror/stagex/README.md

 ### Quorum Artifact Signing

-* No artifact is considered trusted until at least two independent maintainers rebuild and verify it — only then is it co-signed using PGP signatures
+* No artifact is considered trusted until at least two independent maintainers rebuild and verify it.
+Only then is it co-signed using PGP signatures
 * This guarantees a 1-to-1 mapping between source and binary, enforced *before* distribution rather than audited after the fact
 * Signatures use the [Container Signature Format](https://github.com/containers/image/blob/main/docs/containers-signature.5.md)